shaunweg/guide-for-web-camp-redesign/pages/tuesday-replit.md

 > From the drop down menu, there are your expected boxes.

+> However, notice the little icons about that?

 > However, you can also sign up using:
 > - a Google Account
+> - a GitHub Account
+> - a Facebook Account

+> See the black circle with the cat in it?

+> Click it to sign up with GitHub.

+> After authorizing, you'll see a screen with a box at the top.

+> Repl.it isn't just for HTML, you can work with tons of different languages in it.

+> In that box, type in HTML to start creating an HTML document in Repl.it

+> On the screen, you'll see a series of panels.

+> In the middle panel, there's already a chunk of code.

+> In this section, you can start modifying the code.

+> Try adding something between the body tags.

+> Once you've modified the code, click the run button.

 ***